About Foster Care

 At Cafs, we embrace diversity and inclusion and encourage people from all sectors of the community to consider becoming a Carer.
 We welcome people who identify as LGBQTI+, who come from different cultural or religious backgrounds, and people at all life stages.
 You can be single, partnered, retired, working full-time or part-time, or be in a same-sex relationship – we welcome applications from anyone who can meet the requirements of the role.

 “The most rewarding thing about becoming a carer is forming the relationships and seeing the changes in the kids as they progress.” – Rebekah, Cafs Foster Carer

 What should I expect?

 Becoming a Foster Carer is a big commitment but it offers an even bigger reward – the chance to make a positive change to a child’s life.
 Giving a child a loving home provides them with a sense of belonging and helps them stay connected to the community around them as they learn and grow.

 If you are interested in finding out more about becoming a Foster Carer with Cafs, we’d love to hear from you.
 We are here to support you throughout the decision-making process and open and honest communication is our priority.
 Our team is here to answer all your questions as we want to make sure you are fully informed and best placed to decide if becoming a Foster Carer is right for you.

 The decision to become a carer isn’t a quick one, but we’re here to support you along the way.

 As the first step, a four-part assessment called ‘Step by Step’ will need to be undertaken by all members of your household.
 This is to assess your suitability as foster carers.

-To start your journey to becoming a Cafs Foster Carer, fill in the form below or call or text us on 0455 027 027.
+To start your journey to becoming a Cafs Foster Carer, please fill out the form below:

 115 Lydiard Street North